 Demographer and USC University Professor Eileen Crimmins researches how and why American lifespans are now falling short of those in other wealthy nations and what the science of biomarkers can tell us about healthy aging.

 Crimmins is the first interviewee for the Lessons in Lifespan Health podcast, a podcast about the science and scientists improving how long and how well we live.
+The podcast is produced by the USC Leonard Davis School’s communication office with support from the Ney Center for Healthspan Science.
 Learn more at lifespanhealth.usc.edu.

 Quotes from this episode

 “Over the last century, the US gained markedly in life expectancy and practically doubled from approximately 40 to approximately 80.
 And, the US was a relative leader in that up until maybe later part of the last century. … But now we’re down with states that were once part of Russia, Cuba, Chile.
 We’re below many of those states even now.
 So, the US, in life expectancy, has really fallen behind everyone, the people we think that should be our peers.”